KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 # Documentation Approach (DITA-based)

-This page describes the **methodological documentation approach** that was taught as part of my technical writing training and shows how I apply this approach in documentation projects—from initial analysis to continuous improvement.
+This page describes the **methodological documentation approach** I apply in technical documentation projects—from initial analysis to continuous improvement.

 The approach is based on established principles of professional software documentation, with a strong focus on **task-oriented documentation**, clear information architecture, and consistently user-centered content.

-The methods and principles described here are applied across all documentation examples in this portfolio, including the **Windows Snipping Tool** project as well as the associated **glossaries** and **style guide** that were created as part of the documentation work.
+All methods and principles described here are applied across the documentation examples in this portfolio, including the **Windows Snipping Tool** project as well as the associated **glossaries** and **style guide**.

 ---